mukul-seagate11/cortx-1/doc/CORTX_on_Open_Virtual_Appliance.rst

 **********
 Procedure
 **********
-The procedure to install CORTX on OVA is mentioned below.
+The procedure to install CORTX on OVA is mentioned below,

 #.
 Download the `cortx-va-1.0.3.ova <https://github.com/Seagate/cortx/releases/download/ova-1.0.3/cortx-va-1.0.3.ova>`_ file from `our release page <https://github.com/Seagate/cortx/releases/latest>`_.
 This contains the virtual machine image.